chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/nuclei_probability.zarr data/dataset/centroids.npy \
         data/dataset/nuclei_foreground.zarr data/dataset/nuclei_binary.zarr -n 2 -v

+This will create two new Zarr arrays, :code:`nuclei_foreground.zarr` and :code:`nuclei_binary.zarr`.
 Given this binary nuclei segmentation, we can compute morphological features for each nucleus.
 The resulting morphological features are stored in a CSV.

 .. code-block:: bash